 Courtesy of The Portsmouth Brewery

-But now there’s a beer that may help.
-Indeed, a New Hampshire brewery has rolled out a craft ale called Libeeration that claims to help ease menopause symptoms.
-Joanne Francis, the 57-year-old cocreator of the beer and co-owner of the Portsmouth Brewery, told WCSH her employees were initially so dubious of the idea that it took six years to perfect and produce the product.
+But in early October, a New Hampshire brewery rolled out a craft ale called Libeeration that claims to ease menopause symptoms.
+At the time, Joanne Francis, the 57-year-old cocreator of the beer and co-owner of the Portsmouth Brewery, told Maine TV station WCSH her employees were initially so dubious of the idea that it took six years to perfect and produce the product.

 On the Portsmouth Brewery’s Facebook event page, Francis says she consulted with various female health practitioners and herbalists during the production process.